 What to Keep in Mind

-There’s a lot to consider when you’re choosing commercial washroom flooring.
+There’s a lot to consider when you’re choosing commercial washroom floors.
 Here are the six most important considerations.

 Ease of cleaning.
 Nothing will disgust customers like a dirty bathroom–or one that just looks dirty.
 Choosing flooring that can be easily cleaned with commercial solutions is a must for the washroom floor, but it’s also important to choose flooring that looks clean to begin with.
 Some flooring patterns and styles can make a dirty washroom floor look even dirtier than it is.